When one of the most precious moments in your life becomes one of the most frightening…you need hope.

 “We’ve received calls from as far away as Russia,” said Dallas.
 “Families simply seeking support, encouragement, or direction to resources.”

-“Our annual Race2Vision is proof that our community of families have hope beyond vision,” said Chris Fears, co-founder of fearlessHOPE.
+“Our annual Race2Vision is proof that our community of families has hope beyond vision,” said Chris Fears, co-founder of fearlessHOPE.

 It’s a highly family-friendly event, with a sweet spirit of love, encouragement, community, and…of course, an attitude of fearless hope.